 What You Need to Know: Indian soap opera based loosely on Sense and Sensibility.
 I currently can’t find anywhere to watch this one.

 Amazon Synopsis: A lonely doctor who once occupied an unusual lakeside home begins exchanging love letters with its newest resident, a frustrated architect.

-Where to Watch: Stream on Netflix.
+Where to Watch: Hoopla.
 Rent/Buy on Digital and DVD.